-A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than to the public at large.
+A special use permit is required by 36 CFR Section 2.50 for activities providing a benefit to an individual, group, or organization rather than to the public at large.
 These activities require some degree of management from the National Park Service if there is:

 Special Use Permits must be obtained in advance and a fee may or may not be charged depending on the activity.
 Permit fees are non-refundable and include the cost of permit processing and monitoring of the event.
 If resources are damaged or trash is left, additional fees will be charged.